 Butterfly Ginger, White Ginger, Garland Lily

-Hedychium coronarium J.Koenig is the correct and accepted scientific name for Hidden Ginger.
+Hedychium coronarium J.Koenig is the correct and accepted scientific name of this species of Hedychium.
 Both the genus and species were first named and described by Johann Gerhard Koenig in Observationes Botanicae in 1783.

 I hated to leave the Butterfly Ginger behind at the mansion when I moved back to mid-Missouri in February 2013.
 They are not hardy in this zone, and I am not sure about digging them and storing them for the winter.
 Maybe someday I will try it and see what happens.